EricKarlsson94/NetworkingLab/FileShare_Lab.md

 # MultiPlatform Filesharing between Windows and Ubuntu

-## Abstract:

-The aim of this lab project was to establish cross-platform file sharing between a Windows 10 virtual machine (VM) and a Linux VM using technologies like Samba and NFS.
-The primary objective was to share a folder named "Shared Folder" from the Windows 10 VM to the Linux VM and vice versa.
-This report outlines the setup process and the successful establishment of the file-sharing system.

 ## Introduction:

 Cross-platform file sharing is a critical aspect of networked environments where multiple operating systems need to collaborate and share data seamlessly.
 Samba and NFS are well-established technologies that enable file sharing between Windows and Linux systems.
-This lab project utilized these technologies to achieve efficient and convenient file sharing.
+This lab project utilized Samba to achieve efficient and convenient file sharing.

+The aim of this lab project was to establish cross-platform file sharing between a Windows 10 virtual machine (VM) and a Linux VM using Samba.
+The primary objective was to share a folder named "Shared Folder" from the Windows 10 VM to the Linux VM and vice versa.
+This report outlines the setup process and the successful establishment of the file-sharing system.

-## Methodology:
+## Procedure:
 ### 1. Setup of Shared Folder in the Windows 10 VM:

     Created a folder named "Shared Folder" within the Windows 10 VM.